-The purpose of this memo is to address EPA's and SWQB staff comments and suggestions regarding the reporting of bacterial concentrations as MPN and to propose suggested revisions to the state's current reporting language for bacteria criteria which are expressed as colony forming units (cfu) per 100 ml.
-Currently, the SWQB reports bacteria data as most probable number (MPN) based on the use of IDEXX Quanti-Tray (QT) method which is an extended version of the IDEXX Colilert test.
+The purpose of this memo is to address EPA's and Bureau staff comments and suggestions regarding the reporting of bacterial concentrations as MPN and to propose suggested revisions to the state's current reporting language for bacteria criteria which are expressed as colony forming units (cfu) per 100 ml.
+Currently, the Bureau reports bacteria data as most probable number (MPN) per 100 ml based on the use of IDEXX Quanti-Tray (QT) method which is an extended version of the IDEXX Colilert test.
 MPN and cfu represent different enumeration methods and result in different method specific units, but for purposes of reporting, EPA has used these terms interchangeably.
-EPA has approved methods for enumeration and allows reporting in either cfu or MPN in federal rule for ambient water (40 CFR, 2003) and for wastewater and sludge (40 CFR, 2007).
+EPA has approved methods for enumeration and allows reporting in either cfu or MPN per 100/ml in federal rule for ambient water (40 CFR, 2003) and for wastewater and sludge (40 CFR, 2007).